Travis LeRoy Southworth Info Exhibitions Work Book AI Collect

 Detouched, Absent Minded Monotonous Splendor, Where I End and You Begin, Figural Moments

-2.0 Pixels and Particles
+2.0 Pixels and Particles: Interview by Alex Estorick

 This section traces Southworth’s journey from professional photo retoucher to artist-in-residence in Switzerland traveling to CERN’s Large Hadron Collider.
 It examines how his early manipulation of digital images and exposure to particle physics reshaped his understanding of visual representation.
 The fusion of aesthetic and scientific inquiry becomes a foundation for his later AI-based work.